I3S-ESSnet/Documents/oslo-meeting/minutes.md

 Reuse test with the "Division for acquisition of administrative data and integration of sources" at Istat.
 Two administrative sources have been used on the collect and check input phases.
 The process has been redesigned according to the ARC model.

+### Communication

+* A flyer is almost finished.
+* A video will be made on the cooperation ARC-Relais (Manuel Soulier and somebody from Istat).
+INE and Insee will propose a list questions for the interview.

 ## Interview on multi-organization open source collaboration

 National strategies: